Trichothecene: General classification

 Although the distinct functional groups of these classification types give each trichothecene unique chemical properties, their classification type does not explicitly indicate their relative toxicity.
-While Type D trichothecenes are thought to be the most toxic, Types A and B have relatively mixed toxicity.
+While the type D group is thought to contain the most toxic trichothecenes, type A and B trichothecenes vary considerably in their toxicity.

 Alternative classifications

 The classification system described above is the most commonly used to group molecules of the trichothecene family.
 However, a variety of alternative classification systems also exist for these complex molecules.
 Trichothecenes can also be generally described as simple or macrocyclic.
-Simple trichothecenes include Types A, B, and C, whereas macrocyclic tricothecenes include Type D and are characterized by the presence of a carbon 4 - carbon 15 bridge.
-Additionally, J. F. Grove proposed a classification of tricothecenes into three groups that was also based upon the functional substitution patterns of the ring skeleton.
-Group 1 tricothecenes only have functional groups substituted on the third, fully saturated carbon ring.
-Group 2 tricothecenes contain additional functional groups on the core ring containing the 9, 10 carbon double bond.
-Finally, Group 3 trichothecenes contain a ketone functional group at carbon 8; this is the same criteria for Type B trichothecenes.
+Simple trichothecenes include types A, B, and C, whereas macrocyclic trichothecenes include Type D and are characterized by the presence of a carbon 4 – carbon 15 bridge.
+Additionally, J. F. Grove proposed a classification of trichothecenes into three groups that was also based upon the functional substitution patterns of the ring skeleton.
+Group 1 trichothecenes only have functional groups substituted on the third, fully saturated carbon ring.
+Group 2 trichothecenes contain additional functional groups on the core ring containing the 9, 10 carbon double bond.
+Finally, group 3 trichothecenes contain a ketone functional group at carbon 8; this is the same criteria for type B trichothecenes.

 Advances in the field of evolutionary genetics have also led to the proposal of trichothecene classification systems based on the pathway of their biosynthesis.
 Genes responsible for the biosynthesis of a mycotoxin are typically located in clusters; in Fusariumi these are known as TRI genes.
 TRI genes are each responsible for producing an enzyme that carries out a specific step in the biosynthesis of trichothecenes.
-Mutations in these genes can lead to the production of variant trichothecenes and therefore these molecules could be grouped on the basis of shared biosynthesis steps.
+Mutations in these genes can lead to the production of variant trichothecenes and therefore these molecules could be grouped based on shared biosynthesis steps.
 For example, a shared step in the biosynthesis of trichothecenes is controlled by the gene TRI4.
-This enzyme product controls the addition of either three or four oxygens to trichodiene to form either isotrichodiol or isotrichotriol respectively.
+This enzyme product controls the addition of either three or four oxygen atoms to trichodiene to form either isotrichodiol or isotrichotriol respectively.
 A variety of trichothecenes can then be synthesized from either of these intermediates and they could therefore be classified as either t-type if synthesized from isotrichotriol or d-type if synthesized from isotrichodiol.